-Steve Weisz: Thanks Jeff.
-Good morning everyone and thank you for joining our first quarter earnings call.
-Earlier this week, we announced that we've agreed to acquire ILG.
-A leading provider of premier vacation experiences with over 40 properties and more than 250,000 owners in its Vistana Signature Experiences and Hyatt vacation ownership portfolios.
-This is in addition to their world class exchange networks that comprise nearly two million members and over 3200 resorts worldwide.
-We are excited about this transaction and our turning our attention to integration planning in advance of the closing which we are targeting for at the end of the third quarter this year.
-We'll offer some more comments on this transaction shortly, but first I'll walk through our performance in the first quarter and our expectations for the full year.
-John will then provide a more detailed look at our performance including continued color on the recent revenue recognition changes which went into effect at the beginning of the year.
+Thanks, Jeff.
+Good morning, everyone, and thank you for joining our first quarter earnings call.
+Earlier this week, we announced that we have agreed to acquire ILG, a leading provider of premier vacation experiences with over 40 properties and more than 250,000 owners and its Vistana Signature Experiences and Hyatt Vacation Ownership portfolios.
+This is in addition to their world-class exchange networks that comprise nearly 2 million members and over 3,200 resorts worldwide.
+We are excited about this transaction and are turning our attention to integration planning in advance of the closing, which we are targeting for the end of the third quarter this year.

-As a reminder we have restated our prior year results to incorporate these revenue recognition changes which provides a more meaningful year-over-year comparison.
+We'll offer some more comments on this transaction shortly.
+But first, I'll walk through our performance in the first quarter and our expectations for the full year.
+John will then provide a more detailed look at our performance including continued color on the recent revenue recognition changes, which went into effect at the beginning of the year.
+And as a reminder, we have restated our prior year results to incorporate these revenue recognition changes, which provides a more meaningful year-over-year comparison.

-In the first quarter, Company contract sales were \$204 million, up 2% over the first quarter of last year.
-Adjusted EBITDA was \$63 million, up 17% over 2017.

-In North America, contract sales were up just over 2% as expected and VPG in the quarter was one of our best as a public Company improving to \$3,728.
-Additionally, tours to first time buyers continued to grow, improving almost 5% over the first quarter of last year.
-As it relates to our contract sales performance there were a couple of headwinds that we had anticipated in the quarter which were impacting our growth early in the year.
+In the first quarter, company contract sales were \$204 million, up 2% over the first quarter of last year and adjusted EBITDA was \$63 million, up 17% over 2017.
+In North America, contract sales were up just over 2% as expected and VPG in the quarter was one of our best as a public company, improving to \$3,728.

-First in St. Thomas, our vacation club property remained closed until mid-February due to the continued impact from the hurricanes in 2017.
-While the resort opened a small on-site sales center in the middle of the first quarter, the adjacent hotel which had previously housed our sales center is not expected to reopen until 2020.
-The lack of hotel linkage tours and the smaller on-site sales center will continue to impact our ability to generate sales, delivering less than half the volume generated under normal operations.
+Additionally, tours of first-time buyers continued to grow, improving almost 5% over the first quarter of last year.
+As it relates to our contract sales performance, there were a couple of headwinds that we had anticipated in the quarter, which were impacting our growth early in the year.
+First in St. Thomas, our Vacation Club property remained closed until mid-February due to the continued impact from the hurricanes in 2017.
+And while the resort opened a small onsite sales center in the middle of the first quarter, the adjacent hotel which had previously housed our sales center is not expected to reopen until 2020.
+The lack of hotel linkage tours and the smaller onsite sales center will continue to impact our ability to generate sales delivering less than half the volume generated under normal operations.

-Additionally, at the end of the quarter we opened 116 new units on Marco Island, adding incremental tour generation by more than doubling the size of the property.
-While we are pleased at this addition to open at the end of March, after several months of delays we estimate that these combined opening delays impacted our first quarter contract sales growth by more than 3 percentage points.

-Lastly, as it relates to first quarter headwinds, it is important to note that with the change to our reporting calendar last year, the first quarter of 2018 had two less days, equal to roughly 2 percentage points of negative impact.
-Excluding the impact of all of these headwinds our contract sales growth would have been more than 6% in the quarter.
+Additionally, at the end of the quarter, we opened 116 new units on Marco Island adding incremental tour generation by more than doubling the size of the property.
+While we are pleased that this addition opened at the end of March after several months of delays, we estimate that these combined opening delays impacted our first quarter contract sales growth by more than 3 percentage points.
+Lastly, as relates to first quarter headwinds, it's important to note that with the change to our reporting calendar last year, the first quarter of 2018 had two less days equal to roughly 2 percentage points of negative impact.
+Excluding the impact of all of these headwinds, our contract sales growth would have been more than 6% in the quarter.